lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/13+ The love, shining through.md

 "Do you think it was Celestia?" asked someone from the guards.

-"No, it couldn't be."
+"No, it couldn't be..."

-"It was her voice..."
+"But it was her voice..."

 "Enough chatter!"
 Gleaming Shield barked, and casted her an expectant look.
 Cadance blinked in confusion, before she remembered that she is in charge.